Sudharshaun/Dev-Encyclopedia/README.md

    - Replace `your-username` with your GitHub username.

 3. **Create a New Branch (Optional but Recommended):**
-   - While it’s not required, we recommend creating a new branch for your changes to keep your `master` branch clean.
+   - While it’s not required, we recommend creating a new branch for your changes to keep your `master` and `develop` branch clean.
    - Use the following command:
      ```bash
      git checkout -b feature-branch